All Products

 ) ENGINE=InnoDB DEFAULT CHARSET=utf8mb4 COLLATE=utf8mb4_0900_ai_ci COMMENT='COLUMNAR=1 PRUNER=1'

-For example, the table contains 10 data blocks and records that meet the str_col1='polardb' condition are included in one of the data blocks.
-Perform the following steps to check whether the IMCI pruner feature takes effect on the SELECT COUNT(1) FROM t1 WHERE str_col1='polardb' statement.
+Assume that a table contains 10 data blocks, and the records that meet the condition str_col1='polardb' are concentrated in a single data block.
+You can perform the following steps to check whether the pruner takes effect on the SELECT COUNT(1) FROM t1 WHERE str_col1='polardb' search statement.

 SHOW STATUS LIKE 'imci_pruner%';